 Georgia Governor Brian Kemp explained the controversial election integrity legislation recently enacted in his state.
+According to some, he is one of many modern day heroes in political circles.

 “This legislative session there are certainly a wide range of issues our office has tackled alongside members of the Georgia General Assembly,” the governor said.
 “Few are more important than the bill I signed into law moments ago.”